Sounderya22/Human_Tracker_Team7/README.md

 ## Deliverables

-- A fully functional Humand Obstacle Detection and Tracking Module.
+- A fully functional Human Obstacle Detection and Tracking Module.
 - Overview of proposed work including timeline, risks and mitigation
 - UML and activity diagrams
 - Developer-level documentation